justinp9123/sep10-freedom-project/blog/entry02.md

 # EDP
 My current stage was to research on softwares/apps and hardwares that helps with the industry I chose for the freedom project, which is voice acting/over.
 For the plan being, I'm going to organize my research and sort them in order so that I can view things more easily in my blogs and for my freedom project, and from then on I'll finally be back on track with my work.
 # Skills
-I have grown a skill on reasearching, in the oas
+I have grown a skill on reasearching, in the past my skill in researching was not likely improved over the past years while doing projects.
+In this state of time my skill for researching has finally improved.
+At first I was thinking to myself where do I start, how do I start with this research?
+So in my mind I had this question, what software and hardwares do voice actors use?
+Google gave me a response with lists and a link that told me what software and hardware people use.
+It helped me clear my thoughts and questions, finally providing what I really needed for this freedom project.

 [Previous](entry01.md) | [Next](entry03.md)